bagnalla/ocamlzar/README.md

 ## Performance and Limitations

 The samplers here are optimized for sampling performance at the expense of build time.
-Thus, this library not be ideal if your use case involves frequent rebuilding due to changes in the samplers' parameters (e.g., the coin's bias or the number of sides of the die).
+Thus, this library may not be ideal if your use case involves frequent rebuilding due to changes in the samplers' parameters (e.g., the coin's bias or the number of sides of the die).